The Traitors (American TV series) season 1

 The first season of the American television series The Traitors premiered on Peacock on January 12, 2023, with all episodes being released.
-The season was won by Survivor contestant Cirie Fields, as a traitor, with Quentin Jiles and Andie Vanacore, placing as runners-up, as faithfuls.
+The season concluded on February 28, 2023 with Cirie Fields winning as a Traitor, while Quentin Jiles and Andie Vanacore placed as runners-up, as Faithfuls.
 The season won Outstanding Casting for a Reality Program at the 75th Primetime Creative Arts Emmy Awards.